-(3) Cryptographic authenticators used at AAL2 SHALL use approved cryptography.

-SUPPLEMENTAL GUIDANCE: Cryptography is considered approved if it is specified or adopted in a FIPS or NIST recommendation.
-Since verifiers and cryptographic authenticators must use the same algorithms to successfully authenticate, assessment of the verifier also assesses the authenticators that may be used.
+- (3) Cryptographic authenticators used at AAL2 SHALL use approved cryptography. - SUPPLEMENTAL GUIDANCE: Cryptography is considered approved if it is specified or adopted in a FIPS or NIST recommendation.
+Since verifiers and cryptographic authenticators must use the same algorithms to successfully authenticate, assessment of the verifier also assesses the authenticators that may be used. - (4) At least one authenticator used at AAL2 SHALL be replay resistant.